augustross3/DATTORRO2024/README.md

 **Usage**

-There are currently two available forms in this repo.
+There are currently a 4 forms in this repo.
 The .gendsp file contains the raw system along with all parameters set in place with their respective min/max values.
 This version can dropped into MaxMSP projects for quick use or examination.
 The .mxf file is a standalone visual patcher that can be used to test out and explore the algorithm with your own files or the ones provided in MaxMSP.
 This version is pre-built and therefor cannot be examined.
+The Max external (to be placed in the "packages" folder of your MaxMSP installation) will make the system available as an object that can be quick called upon as "dattorro2024~".
+All controls will still be accessible via arguments.
+Finally, the raw C++ export for use in a JUCE application is in the folder "rnbo-export".

 **TODO**
-- Max External Object
-- C++ Source Code
 - Web Demo